 Addressing Structural Problems

 No microcement topping is capable of repairing structural cracks in concrete.
-If your concrete is cracked, you should first fill in the crack with epoxy “glue” such as this.
+If you discover that your concrete is cracked, after getting down to bare concrete, fill in the crack with a kneadable epoxy putty stick or a 2-part, 5 minute epoxy.

 Bear in mind that filling in a crack with epoxy may not fix underlying issues that caused the cracks, like unstable or flimsy cabinets, bouncy floors, etc. These should be addressed and corrected too.